-The first approach you use when you have a clear vision for your life and you know what your vision goals are.
-Then you define action goals for each vision goal.
+The first approach you use when you have a clear vision for your life and you know what your visions are.
+Then you define action goals for each vision.

 In the second approach, you are still not very clear about your vision for life but you are clear about the next steps you want to do.
 In this case, you can “combine” those next steps and define action goals.

 However, in both cases, you end up with a list of action goals.